ncdcommunity/NodeRED-Dashboard-Environmental-Temperature-Humidity-Pressure-Air-Quality-Sensor/README.md

 You can now navigate between your dashboard and the ncd-dashboard using the dashboard 2.0 navigation menu.

-## Possible errors when importing:
+## Possible drawbacks during subflow import

+### 1.- Import subflow without dependencies installed

 If you import the flow without having previously installed Dashboard 2, you will get a message like the following: